porter-rachel/porter-rachel.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Welcome!
 I am the Notre Dame du Lac Assistant Professor of Political Science at the University of Notre Dame and a Computational Social Science Faculty Fellow with the Lucy Family Institute for Data and Society.
 Additionally, I co-direct the [Representation and Politics in Legislatures Lab](https://rooneycenter.nd.edu/research/representation-and-politics-in-legislatures-lab/) within the Rooney Center for American Democracy.
-I am on leave for the 2025-26 academic year.

 My research centers on American political institutions, with a particular focus on legislative politics, elections, and campaign finance.
 Broadly, I pair original data collections with tools for natural language processing, machine learning, and causal inference to explore how electoral incentives and institutional design impact political representation.